kdakan/Clean-Code/README.md

 * (You can grab the outside code getting or calculating a parameter and move it inside the method being called, and remove this method "parameter object")
 * (You can also extract some of the parameters into a "parameter object", then even move the method and turn it into a member method of this object, thus remove those parameters)
 * Not have boolean flag parameters (extract to 2 different methods for each case of the flag)
-* Not pass null as parameters when calling other methods (else every methods will have to check if their arguments are null each time they are called)
+* Not pass null as parameters when calling other methods (else each method will have to check if its arguments are null when it is called)
 * Not return null, but instead return a Maybe<T> result, or an empty collection, or throw an exception when appropriate (else every method result will have to be checked if it is null each time it is called, somebody will forget this check and try to use the null result)
 * Prefer not using output parameters, instead return it as a result
 * Have a single return (but early returns for defensive coding is good, or multiple returns in very short methods is OK)